 Packages for Visualization

 There are many excellent visualization packages out there.
 However, my favorite, and one of the most popular, is the ‘grammar of graphics’ plot package: ggplot2.
 Using this package you can create stunning and complex graphs and plots.
-For more details on what this package can do check out the online documentation.

 The one downside to ggplot2 is that you can no longer use base graphics to set up multiple plots in one figure window [using par(mfrow=c(2,2)), for example].
 Luckily, there is a way around this: with gridExtra, you can place multiple ggplot2 plots in a single figure in any configuration